-All students in the College of Arts & Sciences enroll in and complete a general education curriculum as part of the University’s degree requirements.
+All students in the College of Arts & Sciences complete a general education curriculum as part of the University’s degree requirements.
 Students in the Traditional Curriculum fulfill these requirements by taking courses across two components:

 - Competencies (variable credits)